3Q 2024 URA Private Residential Quarterly Report: Prices Inch Downwards As Buyers Stay Cautious

 Caveat data also showed that transaction volumes for non-landed private properties in the CCR also fell 27.3% q-o-q in 3Q 2024, reversing the 16.6% q-o-q increase seen in 2Q 2024.

-Apart from the ongoing pressure from the Additional Buyer’s Stamp Duty (ABSD) hike on foreign buyers, the q-o-q decline in CCR transactions in 3Q 2024 can also be traced to the higher base in the previous quarter, lifted by price adjustments on projects like Sentosa and Cuscaden Reserve.
+Apart from the ongoing pressure from the Additional Buyer’s Stamp Duty (ABSD) hike on foreign buyers, the q-o-q decline in CCR transactions in 3Q 2024 can also be traced to the higher base in the previous quarter, lifted by price adjustments on projects at Sentosa and Cuscaden Reserve.

 Closer scrutiny of caveat data also reveals a steep decline in the number of CCR luxury non-landed private homes sold in the primary market.
 Transactions for such properties in the $5M and above range fell 44% q-o-q, with sales falling from 25 units in 2Q 2024 to just 14 units in 3Q 2024.